gstoyano/target-dev.en/help/dev/before-implement/delivery-api-overview/identifying-visitors.md

 ## Merged Profile

-You can combine `tntId`, `t`hirdPartyID`, and `marketingCloudVisitorId` in the same request.
+You can combine `tntId`, `thirdPartyID`, and `marketingCloudVisitorId` in the same request.
 In this scenario, Adobe Target will maintain the mapping of all these IDs and pin it to a visitor.
 Learn how profiles are [merged and synced in real time](https://experienceleague.adobe.com/docs/target/using/audiences/visitor-profiles/3rd-party-id.html) using the different identifiers.

 ```
 curl -X POST \